Ibnuxair/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories: Write a script that counts the number of directories and sub-directories in the current directory
 9-duplicate_last_line: duplicates the last line of the file iacta
 12-newest_files: Create a script that displays the 10 newest files in the current directory
+13-unique: takes a list of words as input and prints only words that appear exactly once